 Q: What is a Certificate of Fitness?

-A - A Certificate of Fitness is a document issued to a property owner by the Department of Human Services (DHS) certifying that a drug lab property was assessed and decontaminated as necessary according to DHS rules.
+A - A Certificate of Fitness is a document issued to a property owner by the State of Oregon certifying that a drug lab property was assessed and decontaminated as necessary according to State rules.
 It indicates that the property is fit for re-occupancy or use.

 Q: Who may do the cleanup of the property?

 A - A licensed Clandestine Drug Lab (CDL) decontamination contractor must be retained for the cleanup.
 The owner may be allowed to participate in the cleanup under the supervision of a licensed CDL contractor if the site meets the criteria for an owner assisted cleanup.
 Interested owners may discuss this option with a licensed CDL cleanup contractor.
 The contractor will submit a Work Plan for approval and include the owner’s request to participate.

 A - Costs can vary depending on the extent of the contamination found and the size of the property.
 There are separate costs for both the CDL contractor and the Department of Human Services.
 State fees break down as follows: Site Assessment Fee $300, Work Plan Fee $900, Certificate of Fitness Application Fee $200.
 Contact multiple CDL Contractors for estimates, as this may result in a lower cost.

 Q: Does homeowners insurance cover any of the cleanup costs?

 A - Some homeowners do have insurance that pays for at least part of the costs of property assessment and cleanup.
 You will need to check your individual policy to determine this.

 Q: What can I do if I purchased or rented property that I now suspect was a drug lab, but police were not involved in investigating the site to confirm an illegal lab?